I live for free.

 And so on.

 Housemates are a great way to cover your housing payment, just be prepared to compromise.
 It’s not a free lunch — you give up some privacy and personal space.
-In return, you can supercharge your savings rate and put more money towards investments and financial independence.
+In return, you can supercharge your savings rate and put more money towards investments and financial independence and early retirement.

 If you really want to cash in on housemates, try PadSplit.
 They come in and convert underused rooms in your home into bedrooms, and handle the tenant screening and leasing for you.
 But expect a more crowded house, in exchange for the higher rent checks.